 If you’re looking to borrow $150,000, you’ll find that most loan options require that you have home equity or another type of collateral.
 “Obtaining $150,000 without collateral is hugely challenging, as most personal loans typically cap out at $50,000,” says Xavier Epps, finance expert and owner at FinanceGuyX.

 But a few lenders offer unsecured $150,000 personal loans.
 If your money is tied up in investments, you may also be eligible for a secured loan without putting your home on the line.
 It’s also possible to take out multiple personal loans.
-But either way, you’ll likely need good credit and a high income to qualify.
+In any case, you’ll likely need good credit and a high income to qualify.
 “Your best bet is having excellent credit, with a score above 750, and an income of at least $150,000,” says Epps.

 We’ll help you compare your options and estimate the repayment costs for a $150,000 loan.
 We’ll also discuss a few personal loan alternatives that may be a better fit.